Oxybutynin: Medical use

-The immediate and slow release versions work equally.

-In people with overactive bladder, transdermal oxybutynin decreased the number of incontinence episodes and increased average voided volume.
-There was no difference between transdermal oxybutynin and extended-release oral tolterodine.

-Tentative evidence supports the use of oxybutynin in hyperhidrosis (excessive sweating).
+Oxybutynin is used in the form of instant-release capsules, extended-release capsules, or transdermal products.
+All of these are considered safe and effective options for treatment of detrusor muscle-mediated overactive bladder.
+Extended-release formulations decrease the number of weekly incontinence episodes by an average of 90% compared to an untreated state.
+Some studies have identified advantages of transdermal oxybutynin over capsules, finding decreased frequency of incontinence episodes and increased average voided volume of urine.

+Oxybutynin has been established through head-to-head trials as a more effective for overactive bladder than tolterodine, another anticholinergic medication.
+Specifically, the extended-release form of oxybutynin was found to have greater effect in both the short- and long-term.
+However, oxybutynin is not selective for the bladder like tolterodine, and thus has a wider range of side effects.
+Tolterodine and other anticholinergics are primarily used when clinicians and patients want to reduce the side effect profile.

+Because both drugs have been studied extensively and shown relatively high efficacy, both oxybutynin and tolterodine are considered first-line treatments for overactive bladder.
+They are thus the typical choices for initial treatment of the condition.
+The choice of initial therapy often comes down to whether a patient prefers somewhat higher efficacy (oxybutynin) or somewhat reduced side effects (tolterodine).

+Hyperhidrosis

+Since the 2010s, oxybutynin has increasingly been used to treat hyperhidrosis (excessive sweating).
+Numerous studies have identified concrete benefits of the drug in treating this condition, but have not identified appropriate dosing or the full spectrum of possible side effects, although dry mouth is seemingly infrequent in patients with hyperhidrosis.
+Until further clinical trials can be conducted, oxybutynin is only used as an off-label medication for hyperhidrosis (as of 2024).

 Adverse effects

 Common adverse effects that are associated with oxybutynin and other anticholinergics include: dry mouth, difficulty in urination, constipation, blurred vision, drowsiness, and dizziness.
 Anticholinergics have also been known to induce delirium.

 Oxybutynin's tendency to reduce sweating can be dangerous.
 Reduced sweating increases the risk of heat exhaustion and heat stroke in apparently safe situations where normal sweating keeps others safe and comfortable.
 Adverse effects of elevated body temperature are more likely for the elderly and for those with health issues, especially multiple sclerosis.

 N-Desethyloxybutynin is an active metabolite of oxybutynin that is thought responsible for much of the adverse effects associated with the use of oxybutynin.
 N-Desethyloxybutynin plasma levels may reach as much as six times that of the parent drug after administration of the immediate-release oral formulation.
-Alternative dosage forms have been developed in an effort to reduce blood levels of N-desethyloxybutynin and achieve a steadier concentration of oxybutynin than is possible with the immediate release form.
+Alternative dosage forms have been developed in an effort to reduce blood levels of N-desethyloxybutynin and achieve a steadier concentration of oxybutynin than is possible with the instant-release form.
 The long-acting formulations also allow once-daily administration instead of the twice-daily dosage required with the immediate-release form.
 The transdermal patch, in addition to the benefits of the extended-release oral formulations, bypasses the first-pass hepatic effect that the oral formulations are subject to.
-In those with overflow incontinence because of diabetes or neurological diseases like multiple sclerosis or spinal cord trauma, oxybutynin can worsen overflow incontinence since the fundamental problem is that the bladder is not contracting.